I Want To Buy a Vacation Rental Property

 If you are interested in purchasing a vacation rental home definitely ask for the latest rental rates and history.
 This is the best indication of the how much rental income you might be able to earn.
 Rates on vacation homes vary widely.
 The homes in our area, of comparable size and age, rent between $2,000 and $3,500 per week during the peak season.
 The peak season in North Carolina is roughly eight weeks long, so we charge less before and after that time period.

 A home that rents for $2,500 during the peak of the season may rent for as little as $800 during the off-season.
 While $800 a week sounds like a decent number, you must keep in mind that you will rarely rent your home during these non-summer months.
 If we incurred no other expenses and rented our property twelve peak and shoulder weeks our rental income would cover roughly six months of our mortgage.
-Of course, there are many expenses that further reduce our income.
+Of course, there are many other expenses that further reduce our income; a lot of savvy renters now negotiate for lower rents and discounted rentals, which further reduces our yearly income.

 If you own a pool and/or hot tub you will need to pay for a weekly pool cleaning service.
 We typically pay between $100 and $150 per week just for those services.
-Unless you do the work yourself you’ll also need to pay additional fees to open and close the pools.
-That can cost between $300 – $500 total.
+It costs an additional $300 to $500 per year to open and close the pools in the off season.
 Of course, you can charge renters more for the use of your pool and hot tub, which does boost overall revenue.

 As an owner you will also be responsible for paying any laundry related fees.
 For example, if a renter spills chocolate sauce all over the rugs in your home, the rental agency will send the carpets out for cleaning and then mail you bill.
 The same occurs for bedspreads, curtains and any other item that might need laundering.